CaesarXInsanium/StructureInterpretationNotes/Notes/MetalinguisticAbstraction.md

 set is the evaluator/interpreter/compiler.
 It it is used to tell the machine exactly what to do.
 To quote from the book.

+Sometimes, if the problem has grown in complexity to catagorize itself as a set of problems, then maybe it might no be a bad idea to design a language to solve that set of problems.

+There are many languages can be used to solve a variety of classes of problems so that a computer can be made to solve them automatically.

 > The evaluator, which determines the meaning of expressions in a programming language
 > is just another program.